Euclid's Gift: Enhancing Spatial Perception and Reasoning in Vision-Language Models via Geometric Surrogate Tasks: Detailed Experimental Setup

 \hypbox{Euclid-tuned Models Prompt Template}{ You FIRST think about the reasoning process as an internal monologue and then provide the final answer.
 The reasoning process MUST BE enclosed within \textless think\textgreater\,\textless /think\textgreater~tags.
 The final answer MUST BE put in \textbackslash boxed\{\}. }

-\textbf{Baseline variants}\quad RoboBrain2.0 expects the answer inside \textless answer\textgreater\,\textless /answer\textgreater~tags; we therefore replace the last line with, like: \hypbox{Vanilla RoboBrain2.0 Prompt Template}{ You FIRST think about the reasoning process as an internal monologue and then provide the final answer.
+\textbf{Baseline variants}.\quad RoboBrain2.0 expects the answer inside \textless~answer\textgreater\,\textless~/answer\textgreater~tags; we therefore replace the last line with, like: \hypbox{Vanilla RoboBrain2.0 Prompt Template}{ You FIRST think about the reasoning process as an internal monologue and then provide the final answer.
 The reasoning process MUST BE enclosed within \textless think\textgreater\,\textless /think\textgreater~tags.
 The final answer MUST BE put in \textless answer\textgreater\,\textless /answer\textgreater. }

-Because Qwen2.5VL-Instruct was tuned with supervised instruction data that often begins with phrases like “think step by step,” keeping the same cue in your evaluation prompt aligns the test-time input with the style encountered during training.
-This consistency helps the model interpret the prompt as intended and reduces the risk of unexpected formatting effects. \hypbox{Vanilla Qwen2.5VL-Instruct Prompt Template}{ You FIRST think step by step and then provide the final answer.
+Because Qwen2.5VL-Instruct and Qwen3VL-Instruct was tuned with supervised instruction data that often begins with phrases like “think step by step,” keeping the same cue in your evaluation prompt aligns the test-time input with the style encountered during training.
+This consistency helps the model interpret the prompt as intended and reduces the risk of unexpected formatting effects. \hypbox{Vanilla QwenVL-Instruct Prompt Template}{ You FIRST think step by step and then provide the final answer.
 The final answer MUST BE put in \textbackslash boxed\{\}. }

-When processing VSI-Bench tasks, we make minor adjustments to the above templates to follow the benchmark’s original settings as closely as possible and ensure consistent results—for example, we prepend “These are frames of a video.” to every prompt.
+During evaluation, to mitigate prompt-template bias, we run each model with both its native instruction-style prompt and the unified Euclid reasoning template, and report the better-performing variant.
+When processing VSI-Bench tasks, we make minor adjustments to the above templates to follow the benchmark's original settings as closely as possible and ensure consistent results—for example, we prepend “These are frames of a video.” to every prompt.